chervias/DustFilaments/README.md

 We provide a script that can be run in a cluster with mpi.
 The parameters must be specified in the file `test/params.yml`.
 To run, use
 ```
-mpiexec -n Np test/Example-script.py params.yml
+mpiexec -n Np test/Example-script.py test/params.yml
 ```
 where `Np` is the number of processes you want to run in your cluster.
 Each process will run `Nfils/Np` filaments, where `Nfils` is the total number of filaments you want to produce.
-One of the parameters in `Nthreads` which sets how many threads to run each call of the filament painting method.
+One of the parameters is `Nthreads` which sets how many threads to run each call of the filament painting method.
 For a node of 64 threads, a good combination is running 8 mpi processes with 8 threads each, for example.
 Using a `hostfile` in mpi, you can easily run in multiple nodes to speed up the calculation.

 **A note about memory use** This python script can run simultaneous frequency bands and produce simultaneous frequency maps.
 However, each mpi process will need to keep in memory a TQU map at your chosen Nside resolution plus a TQU map at every resolution below until Nside=128.
 You also need to multiply by the number of frequencies since this is for every frequency channel.
 Also, each mpi process needs to keep the 3D cube of the magnetic field in memory.
 The point is that memory builds up fast, so please consider this when trying to run too many frequencies at the same time.
 If repeating the seed for the magnetic field and for the filament population, you can split your run.